microsoft/pxt/docs/project-tools.md

 ## Storage and sharing boundary

-Notes are stored in `Header.projectNotes`, not in `ScriptText`, asset collections, JRES or the package manifest.
-Version 2 contains `whiteboards` and `activeWhiteboardId`; each board has an ID, name, up to 4,096 text characters, an optional base64 F4 image and its palette.
-Version 1 remains readable and is upgraded when notes are next saved, not merely by opening the panel.
+Notes are stored in `Header.projectNotes`, not in `ScriptText`, asset collections, JRES or the package manifest. `ProjectNotes` contains `whiteboards` and `activeWhiteboardId`; each board has an ID, name, up to 4,096 text characters, an optional base64 F4 image and its palette.
 Every board, name and ID is validated.
 Image dimensions and encoded lengths are checked before decoding/allocating the bitmap.

 | Path | Notes included? |
 | --- | --- |